 - Data-driven detection and diagnosis of age-related conditions

-We note that research and innovation connected with ageing is often influenced by negative attitudes to ageing, and by assumptions about the attributes and roles of older people in society.
+We found that research and innovation connected with ageing is often influenced by negative attitudes to ageing, and by assumptions about the attributes and roles of older people in society.

 Many people and organisations have a role to play in challenging and changing ageist attitudes within the research and technology sector.
 A key step in making progress on this would be ensuring that research funding systems promote inclusivity in research, and research and innovation is directed towards addressing inequalities in health and wellbeing in older age.